Abstract

 Due to the overwhelming evidence that change is needed in the ABC Daily Newspaper Call Centre for the Customer Hotline, various recommendations are crucial parts of the report as stated objective to highlight issues and provide ways to resolve them.

-It was observed through the analysis of data and interviews that the call center lacks the appropriate technology level needed to satisfy the callers who are seeking important information day in and day out.
+It was observed through the analysis of data and interviews that the call centre lacks the appropriate technology level needed to satisfy the callers who are seeking important information day in and day out.
 In this connection, it is recommended that the call centre add new technology in order to provide necessary tools to the agents and their supervisors.

-These should be selected from the available technologies which offer, at the very least, call recording, call monitoring in real time, and an integrated workspace with a database driven interface to record information about each call.
+These should be selected from the available technologies which offer, at the very least, call recording, call monitoring in real-time, and an integrated workspace with a database-driven interface to record information about each call.
 There should be a template for easy entry by the agents and the caller number should track and bring up the entire history of each incident.

-Not only technology but the overall culture in the call center of ABC Daily Newspaper should be enhanced so that the employees are well-motivated and willing to receive the customer queries with complete information and the perspective to satisfy them with their queries.
+Not only technology but the overall culture in the call centre of ABC Daily Newspaper should be enhanced so that the employees are well-motivated and willing to receive the customer queries with complete information and the perspective to satisfy them with their queries.
 There should be an attached knowledge base for agents to use to find new information and add to it as needed.

 Needed New Functions